"

 The issue of blame:

 At the root of blame is the shared realization that change is needed.
 Change is often scary and threatening.
 As individuals think about ethical issues, they are often confronted by their conscience or reason, prompting them to feel troubled by their thoughts or behaviors.
 When integrated with the need to enact some form of change, discomfort can cause people to feel unmotivated or agitated.
-It is probably safe to say that most humans do not like change, and this factor alone can cause uncomfortable situations or outcomes, but when we add the topic of moral assessment, there is added pressure and stress.
+It is probably safe to say that most humans do not like change, and this factor alone can cause uncomfortable situations or outcomes; when we add the topic of moral assessment, there is added pressure and stress.

 The issue of obligation or duty: